JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 ## ✍️ Exercise 4: Styling

+For this exercise you will use to YAML provided under lab resources as the pre build layout for the side pane.

+> ### 💡 Design
+> Designing apps can be difficult and challenging.
+Keeping it simple will help you to build better user interfaces.
+>
+> Keep controls modern by utilizing shadow effect, bolder fonts, a unified color palett and slightly rounded corners
+>
+> Add fun design objects that are gradient, moves and provides interactive options to engage the users.
+SVGs and HTML will be useful to understand.
+>
+> Add rounded corners to controls, containers and visuals for a modern look (between 5-10 border radius) and set a light drop shadow

 ### Buttons with SVGs
-3. Open a new browser and navigate to https://icons.getbootstrap.com/
+1. Open a new browser and navigate to https://icons.getbootstrap.com/
-4. Search for *Arrow* in the search bar and select the **arrow pointing down** (feel free to select any icon you would like)
+2. Search for *Arrow* in the search bar and select the **arrow pointing down** (feel free to select any icon you would like)

 ![Bootstrap](image-27.png)